"March 6, 2013 -- Insomnia symptoms in middle age are strongly linked to the later development of heart failure, a large Norwegian study shows.

 Sodium oxybate is also known as GHB, a known street drug of abuse.
 Because of the potential for abuse and the serious side effects that may occur, sodium oxybate is available only through a special program.
 Your doctor will explain the risks and benefits of using sodium oxybate, and the medication will be delivered to you from a central pharmacy.

 Do not stop using sodium oxybate suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using sodium oxybate.
+Ask your doctor how to safely stop using sodium oxybate.

 Store at room temperature away from moisture and heat.